jgcoded/bakge/CONTRIBUTE.md

 Contribution
 ============

 Contributing is a very simple thing to do, once you understand the process.
 It may seem a bit complicated, but this is the best way to keep track of changes, organize them, review and test them without compromising the stability of the master branch codebase.

-Here's a diagram overview of the process.
+Here's a simple diagram overview of the process.

 ![Contribution process](http://yuml.me/cbdc7520)